 I find the greatest wonderment of wisdom in the New Testament that tells us it is Christ “who has become for us wisdom from God” (Corinthians 1:30), and that it is in “Christ in whom are hidden all the treasures of wisdom”.(Col 2:3)

-My creative block isn’t, after all, the issue.
-The issue is that in relying on my own will, my own way, my own agendas for a calling, I missed the treasures of Christ’s heart — the unfolding gems of wisdom doing her organic, fruitful work, the loving, superior way of living as a branch on Christ’s vine, well-nourished by wisdom’s ways, at peace, trusting, knowing, following.
+My lack of direction wasn’t, after all, the issue.
+The issue was that in relying on my own will, my own need to find clarity for the next steps in my life, I not only stewed in endless frustration, I missed the treasures of Christ’s heart — the unfolding gems of wisdom doing her organic, fruitful work to guide me in the way I should go.
+I had missed the loving, superior way of living as a branch on Christ’s vine, well-nourished by wisdom’s ways, at peace, trusting, knowing, following, surrendered, listening for the still silent voice within that would soon say, “go this way”.

 Cherish her, and she will exalt you;